The History of Ruislip Lido

 was also used as a set for various films including The Young Ones with Cliff

-Richard (and Summer Holiday?) and the Titanic sank in there in the film A Night
+Richard (and Summer Holiday?) and the Titanic lifeboat scenes from the film A Night

 filmed there.
 In the sixties and seventies during balmy summer days